bisdn/un-orchestrator/orchestrator/README_COMPILE.md

 The list of OF-CONFIG dependencies:

+- libnetconf 0.9.x, not higher

 - compiler (gcc, clang,...) and standard headers
 - pkg-config
 - libpthreads
 - libxml2 (including headers from the devel package)
-- libssh >= 0.6.4 (including headers, remove previous version of libssh with apt-get remove and download and install libssh from the site https://www.libssh.org/)
+- libssh >= 0.6.4 (including headers)
+	- Download it from https://red.libssh.org/projects/libssh/files and for install it, follow the instructions in the INSTALL file present in a root directory
  - can be skipped if using --disable-ssh

 - pyang >= 1.5.0
 - python 2.6 or higher with the following modules:
  - os, copy, string, re, argparse, subprocess, inspect, curses, xml, libxml2